-In Hot Water – Can Warm Lemon Water Cure Your Ails?
+In Hot Water – Can Boiled Lemon Water Cure Your Ails?

 A slice of lemon in a cool glass of water––the supposed best way to begin the day and kick-start your digestive system.
 But what about a winter warmer?
 Can boiling lemons have the same effect on your health?
 Let’s find out.